 When you work at a clinical job, your employer will often offer a continuing education credit so you can sit in courses and learn new clinical skills.
 Those courses are much more relevant for a clinical PT than a non-clinical one, though!
 And those in-person courses are not cheap.

 When I made the switch out of patient care, I realized it was all my responsibility to pay for those in-person courses.
 But I also realized I wasn’t going to use the clinical skills I learned in those pricey in-person courses, so I started considering using only online continuing education for all of my PT license renewal needs.

-I have been using PhysicalTherapy.com for nearly eight years, and it’s still top of my list for when I’m renewing my CEUs.
+I have been using PhysicalTherapy.com for nearly nine years, and it’s still top of my list for when I’m renewing my CEUs.
 Gun to head, if I HAD to choose a single continuing education provider for my CEUs, it would be this site.
 Here’s why.